 The reunion was recognized by the Governor of Arizona.
 Douglas A. Ducey had this to say for the event:

-Please accept my congratulations for bringing the Grand Canyon to life for tourists and Arizona residents alike through “Grand Canyon: The Hidden Secrets”.
+Please accept my congratulations for bringing the Grand Canyon to life for tourists and Arizona residents alike through “Grand Canyon: Rivers of Time”.

 Few visitors are fortunate enough to witness the depths of the canyon and all the beauty it has to offer, and this production has provided an opportunity to view the incredible landscape.
 This film will have left a lasting impact to anyone who has the pleasure of viewing it.